Biden says ‘big chunks’ of his spending bill could still succeed, including climate plan - NewsBreak

 To work around the normal 60-vote threshold to advance legislation, Democrats began the budget reconciliation process that is allowed once per fiscal year.
 Democrats would have to restart that process for a smaller package, or win 10 Republican votes.

-The post Biden says ‘big chunks’ of his spending bill could still succeed, including climate plan appeared first on Iowa Capital Dispatch .
+The post Biden says ‘big chunks’ of his spending bill could still succeed, including climate plan appeared first on Florida Phoenix .

 Comments / 0